 True to its name, Dog Mountain Trail welcomes hiker-accompanied dogs.
 Mountain bikes are also permitted but do not appear to regularly use the trail.
-A $5 day use fee is required to park at the trailhead in Columbia River Gorge National Scenic Area (price as of 2017).
+A $5 day use fee is required to park at the trailhead in Columbia River Gorge National Scenic Area (price as of 2018).
 A Northwest Forest Pass or America the Beautiful public lands pass can be used in place of the day use fee.
-From mid-April to mid-June, a shuttle bus provides access to the early-to-fill trailhead.
-No permit is needed to hike up Dog Mountain, so get out and enjoy!
+During the buys spring season, a shuttle bus provides access to the early-to-fill trailhead.

 To get to the trailhead: From the intersection of Interstate 205 and Interstate 84 in Northeast Portland, take Interstate 84 east for 35 miles to exit 44 for Cascade Locks.
 The offramp leads into Route 30 (Cascade Locks Highway).
 Make the first right, following signs for Bridge of the Gods.
 Go around a sweeping bend, pay the toll, and cross Bridge of the Gods into the state of Washington.
 Across the bridge, turn right on Highway 14.
 Drive east for 12 miles and turn left into the large parking area for Dog Mountain Trailhead.